WomenWhoCode/AndroidWorkshops_BCN/Day 4 - Networking/README.md

   3) Networking

   In android Studio right click on the pa ckage name `com.womenwhocode.workshop.doggoapp` and select New -> package.
-Name it `ǹetworking`.
+Name it `networking`.
 Inside the networking package create a new Kotlin file called DogApiService.
 Here you can use the codelab's code to fill the missing logic to get your dog list.

   * base url is "https://raw.githubusercontent.com/valllllll2000/DogApi/master/"
   * copy the restrofit and moshi properties, they are identical to the codelabs one.